RomainCyr/zbxdyn/README.md

 ## Host Group
 The zabbix hosts on which the script will be run need to be in a group which name is in the configuration file.

-For example, a LACP_DYN group can be created on the zabbix server and every host that need to be monitored will be in this group.
+For example, a LACP_DYN group can be created on the zabbix server and every host that need its aggregations to be monitored will be in this group.

 If a host is remove from this group, the items and triggers automatically created by the script will be deleted.

 ## Macros
-There are several macro that are needed for this script to run.
+There are several macro that are needed for the script to run.
 It is not mandatory to define them as default values are defined:
+Global:
+* {$SNMP_COMMUNITY}: the SNMP community of the switch ('public' by default)
+* {$SNMP_TIMEOUT}: the timeout of the SNMP request in second (5 by default)
+* {$SNMP_RETRIES}: the number of retries of the SNMP request (0 by default)

+For LACP:
 * {$LACP_ITEM_DELAY}: the delay of the items created (60 by default)
 * {$PRIORITY_LACP_DOWN}: the priority of the trigger when the aggregation is down (5 by default)
 * {$PRIORITY_LACP_PARTIALLY_DOWN}: the priority of the trigger when the aggregation is partially down (2 by default)

-* {$SNMP_COMMUNITY}: the SNMP community of the switch ('public' by default)
+For RRPP:
-* {$SNMP_TIMEOUT}: the timeout of the SNMP request in second (5 by default)
+* {$RRPP_ITEM_DELAY}: the delay of the items created (60 by default)
-* {$SNMP_RETRIES}: the number of retries of the SNMP request (0 by default)
+* {$PRIORITY_RRPP_OPEN}: the priority of the trigger when the ring is open (2 by default)

 These macros can be defined globaly in Administration > General > Macro, or per template or host (in the Macros tab)